Everything You Need To Know About Adopting A Dog

 Are you interested in adopting a dog?

-While you might be daydreaming of long walks, cozy couch snuggles and hours of playtime, there are tons of other important things you need to know when it comes to adopting.
+While you might be daydreaming of long walks, couch snuggles and hours of playtime, there are tons of other important things you need to know when it comes to adopting.

 And since you probably have so many questions about EVERYTHING surrounding adopting a rescue dog, this guide will give you tons of information and answers to your most burning dog adoption questions — so you can find the best dog for you!